dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

   <tr><td align="center">Recommendation Engine Infrastructure</td></tr>
 </table>

-On Recommendation Engine activation, each one of the investigations(LoggerSlowWritesInvestigation, LoggerExpensiveOperationInvestigation, LoggerHotPathInvestigation, LoggerExcessiveWritesInvestigation, LoggerLargeMessagesInvestigation) will run and use the processor API to obtain the CPU Usage Samplings and Heap Allocation Samplings.
+On Recommendation Engine activation, each one of the investigations(LoggerSlowWritesInvestigation, LoggerExpensiveOperationInvestigation, LoggerHotPathInvestigation, LoggerExcessiveWritesInvestigation, LoggerLargeMessagesInvestigation) will run and use the Processor Query API to obtain the CPU Usage Samplings and Heap Allocation Samplings.

 #### CPU Usage Sampling Structure
 Required fields for CPU Usage Sampling